 |I am having internet problems and cannot upload my assignment, can I get an extension?||Our policy, as a Department is that:

 |My Internet at home has gone down and I can’t submit my assignment.
 What should I do?||It is your responsibility to ensure that your work reaches the University by the due date.
 It may be wise to try and submit 24 hours before the deadline as you would then still have time to find an alternative way to submit.
 Try to submit during the day-time or the night before, so that if there is a problem, you can still contact someone.
 If you are reading this after the deadline or you are having problems submitting, contact your tutor immediately, explaining the problem you are having and submit as soon as possible, even if it is after the due date. (from:https://www.sheffield.ac.uk/cics/turnitin/faqstudents).
 As the guidance states, if you do not submit by the deadline, and you feel that you have good reasons why you were unable to do this (for example a technical failure outside your control), please speak to the Exams Officer (firstname.lastname@example.org) - she may ask you to contact CICS to obtain a log of your activity in trying to submit, so that we have evidence for our Exam Board.
 Please do not contact the module teacher/coordinator, as they are unable to grant extensions.|

 |How will I know when my marks and feedback are available?||

 When marks and feedback are released, the Department Office will email students via the Announcements feature to notify them.
-Until this time, marks or feedback are unconfirmed and still subject to moderator's approval.
+Until this time, any marks or feedback that students may come across may not be confirmed and still subject to moderator's approval.

-All marks available through My Grades are provisional until they have been approved by the SEAS Exam Board and reported to the centre.
-UG final module grades will be available from MUSE on the dates set by the Taught Programmes Office.
+All marks available through My Grades are indicative until after the Exam Board, after which time UG final module grades will be available from MUSE (students are notified directly by Taught Programmes Office when these are available).